 A family owned and developed homestead farm since 2001

-Greenlands Farm is a small, three generational sustainable homestead farm located in rural North Carolina in a spot known locally as Half Hell, but better known as Bolivia.
-The farm is a true reflection of farm life: growing organic veggies in the fields, baking fresh in the farm kitchen, and selling products online that are made and packaged on-site.
+Greenlands Farm is a small, three generational sustainable modern homestead farm located in rural North Carolina in a spot known locally as Half Hell, but better known as Bolivia.
+The farm is a true reflection of farm life: growing organic veggies in the fields, baking fresh in the farm kitchen, and selling those products online (at www.maudiesmart.com) that are made and packaged on-site.

-Currently, the farm store is open on Fridays and Saturdays and on Saturdays, you can partake in a special treat at Helpers Of Our Farm's Educational Farm Animal Sanctuary.
+The farm is open by appointment for tours, as a wedding/special occasion venue, and sometimes for some great fundraiser events for the Helpers Of Our Farm (HOOF) Educational Farm Animal Sanctuary.
 HOOF is a nonprofit organization centered around education and providing a sanctuary for rescued, donated, and in-need farm animals.
-Their petting farm is open to visitors to learn, grow, and interact with the rescue animals at HOOF.
-Please check their facebook or twitter account for cancellations due to weather or unforeseen events.
+Their educational platform allows to visitors to learn, grow, and interact with the rescue animals at HOOF.
+Read more about HOOF at www.hoofnc.org.

-When you come to Greenlands Farm, we suggest you leave the busy world behind and enjoy a slower pace: take time to hear the birds and bugs singing, take time to chat, and take time to connect to the farm lifestyle.
+When you come to Greenlands Farm as a guest, we suggest you leave the busy world behind and enjoy a slower pace: take time to hear the birds and bugs singing, take time to chat, and take time to connect to the farm lifestyle.
 Although a working farm is a busy life for the farm family, their connection to their family, the environment, and homestead farm life is strong and they want to share it with you.
-Know your farmer.
-Know your food.
-Join the journey.

 Online Farm Mart